How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 - AI-powered security tools – already bundled in most EDR and SIEM platforms.
 Not a separate line item for most SMBs.

-Not every business needs Copilot licences for every employee on day one.
-A Copilot readiness assessment identifies which roles will see the highest ROI and lets you roll out in phases.
+Does every employee need a Copilot licence on day one?
+No. A Copilot readiness assessment identifies which roles will see the highest ROI and lets you roll out in phases.

 6. Strategic IT planning and consulting (5–10%)